 Department of Journalism

-Journalism students at Boston University combine a solid liberal arts background with pre-professional education to prepare for careers as writers, reporters, editors, and producers for newspapers, magazines, radio, television, and online newsrooms and other new multimedia outlets.
+Journalism students at Boston University combine a solid liberal arts background with pre-professional education to prepare for careers as writers, reporters, editors, and producers for a variety of media.
 Journalism majors therefore take a majority of their courses in disciplines outside COM (usually in the College of Arts & Sciences).

 Washington Journalism Center